antigenomics/vdjdb-db/README.md

 score | description
 ------|----------------------
-0     | Low confidence/no information (a critical aspect of sequencing/specificity validation is missing)
+0     | Low confidence/no information - a critical aspect of sequencing/specificity validation is missing
-1     | Moderate confidence (no verification / poor TCR sequence confidence) 2     | High confidence (has some specificity verification, good TCR sequence confidence) 3     | Very high confidence (has extensive verification or structural data)
+1     | Moderate confidence - no verification / poor TCR sequence confidence
+2     | High confidence - has some specificity verification, good TCR sequence confidence 3     | Very high confidence - has extensive verification or structural data

 ## Database build contents